alexi.sh

 • Post inline comments on the PR, like a human reviewer.

-They excel at the mechanical, pattern-matchable layer of review — the part that is tedious for humans.
+They shine at the routine, pattern-matchable layer of review - the part that bores humans.

 Lines of code on a computer screen